NAME

 cast or broadcast to that port.

-If a group and a port are specified then the RTP stream is assumed to
+If an address and a port are specified then the RTP stream is assumed

 OPTIONS